mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-cluster/index.md

 ---

 # Description
-The `dcos cluster` command manages connections to DC/OS clusters.
+The `dcos cluster` command allows you to manage connections to DC/OS clusters.

 # Usage